leeboardtools/bythelee/README.md

 And of course, maybe one day it will also be used to create a game or two for those off-season months.

-At the moment the **By The Lee** app can be run from http://leeboardtools.github.io.
+At the moment the **By The Lee** app can be run from http://leeboardtools.github.io or http://leeboardtools.com (which simply points to http://leeboardtools.github.io).

 ## The Executive Summary ##
 **By The Lee** is written entirely in Javascript.
 The app is separated into a core library, a sailing simulator engine and a UI.